ucbext/cs900/student-setup.md

   ```
   - You will now have a directory named `cs900` where you executed the command above.
 This is your
     assignment directory where you will do your work.
-  - **Note**: `bazel` doesn't work well with paths that have spaces in them.
-If your home directory
-    has spaces (e.g. on Windows), you will need to place the `cs900` directory in a location without
-    a space in the path (e.g. `/c/projects/cs900`).

 ### Installing an IDE
 An integrated development environment (IDE) is a tool that developers use to work on code.
 The IDE
 includes all of the elements necessary to compile, run, and debug our programs.
 The IDE we will use
+for this class is Visual Studio Code (VSCode).

+**Note**: you are not required to use VSCode or even an IDE.
+You may use whatever tools you prefer
+using.
+However, VSCode is the supported IDE for this class.
+If you venture off on your own, you will
+be responsible for ensuring your environment works and runs programs properly.

-for this class is Visual Studio Code.
-Follow the instructions below to install and properly set up
+Follow the instructions below to install and properly set up your IDE.
-the IDE.

 - [Download](https://code.visualstudio.com/Download) and install VSCode
 - Open VSCode and press ctrl+shift+x to open the extension installation page
 - Search for and install the following extensions within VSCode
   - `C/C++`
+  - `vscode-bazel`
-  - `bazel`
+- Restart VSCode
 - Load your assignment repository in your IDE and ensure you can compile and run programs and tests
-- **Note**: you are not required to use VSCode or even an IDE.
-You may use whatever tools you prefer
-  using.
-However, VSCode is the supported IDE for this class.
-If you venture off on your own, you
-  will be responsible for ensuring your environment works and runs programs properly.

 Part 3: Making Your First Commit
 --------------------------------